fribas84/wallet-tracker/README.md

 ## Features
 ![home](https://github.com/fribas84/wallet-tracker/blob/main/desing/home.jpeg)
 ### User Register
-When a user signups an email conformation is sent to the users email address.
+When a user signups an email confirmation is sent to the user's email address.
 He can only access the application once the user confirms.
 ![register](https://github.com/fribas84/wallet-tracker/blob/main/desing/signup.jpeg)
 ![confirmationEmail](https://github.com/fribas84/wallet-tracker/blob/main/desing/confirmationEmail.jpeg)
-### Pasword Recovery
+### Password Recovery
-Same as, user Register, when to recover a password, an email is sent to the user to trigger the password recover process.
+Same as, the user Register, when to recover a password, an email is sent to the user to trigger the password recovery process.

 ### Add Wallets to track
 The user can add any Ethereum valid address and monitor the balance, it can select the fiat currency, or display units wei/Ethereum
 ![newWallet](https://github.com/fribas84/wallet-tracker/blob/main/desing/newWalletModal.jpeg)
 ![walletList](https://github.com/fribas84/wallet-tracker/blob/main/desing/walletList.jpeg)
 ### Rates
-The exchange rates are valid for five minutes, the user can update them and this will be stores in the database, but they will only be valid for a certain period of time.
+The exchange rates are valid for five minutes; the user can update them, which will be stored in the database, but they will only be valid for a certain period.
 ![walletDetail](https://github.com/fribas84/wallet-tracker/blob/main/desing/walletDetailModal.jpeg)
 ### User Authentication
 For the User Authentication, the backend uses PassportJS to create JWT authentication.
-In order to get a valid token:
+To get a valid token:
-- The user must log in with User / password
+- The user must log in with User/password
-    - an Access Token is return
+    - an Access Token is the return
-- This Access Token must be sent as a Authentication Bearer Token Header to access the platform
+- This Access Token must be sent as an Authentication Bearer Token Header to access the platform

 ## Deployment

-Currently the applications are deployed in Railway and are fully functional:
+Currently, the applications are deployed in Railway and are fully functional:

 - [Front End](https://nextjs-web-production.up.railway.app/)
 - [Back End](https://nest-js-server-production.up.railway.app/)

-*Disclaimer: Due to this is a development phase, and entities are not fully finished, Nest JS is using the syncronize feature for the entities.*
+*Disclaimer: Due to this development phase, and entities not fully finished, Nest JS is using the synchronize feature for the entities.*

 ## Environment Variables